clementgarbay/EventManager/README.md

 gulp
 ```

+## Build

-To build the application and run it in a embedded Tomcat (in the root folder) :
+To run unit tests, build the application (front and back end) and run it in a embedded Tomcat (in the root folder) :

 ```
 mvn clean tomcat7:run-war